Truk Lagoon diving is on many scuba diver’s bucket list but what happened at this famous lagoon and why is it so popular with scuba divers?

 The water is warm for most of the year.
 Temperatures ranging from 26 and 30° C (78-86° F).
 The climate is temperate in the Micronesia area.
 The dry season runs from December to April, which is the best time for Truk Lagoon diving.

 To see the location of the Truk Lagoon wrecks on a map, please follow this link to: Truk Lagoon wreck map.
 Plus to see how to get to Truk Lagoon, please take a read of this article: How to get to Truk Lagoon.

 Wreck divers Mecca – Wrecks and underwater sea creatures

 Amongst the wrecks themselves, which are impressive by themselves, many of them still have their cargos to explore.
-Many of these World War II ships were sunk with their cargo in place, which means that their cargo holds are still completely filled
+Many of these World War II ships were sunk with their cargo in place.
+This means that their cargo holds are still completely filled

-Depending on the depth of the wreck will depend on how much growth there is to seen.
-But many of the Chuuk Lagoon wrecks have sponges and soft and hard corals growing across the whole superstructure of the wreck.
+Depending on the depth of the wreck will depend on how much growth there is to see.
+But many of the Chuuk Lagoon wrecks have sponges with soft and hard corals growing across the whole superstructure of the wreck.